-So you've heard about Pilates in the media, or you may have seen posters where you exercise, you may even have passed by my studio in La Grade Freinet or other studios where you live and wondered what it's about and is the hype true?
-Your wondering "what can Pilates do for me"?
+So you've heard about Pilates, or you've seen posters, you might have passed by my studio in La Grade Freinet or other studios where you live and wondered what it's about and if the hype is true.
+You wonder "What are the benefits of Pilates for you"?

-I've been a student, teacher and teacher trainer of Pilates for many years.
-I can say it's a system of exercise I've never become bored with or surprised when clients or student teachers realise how effective it is when practiced consistently.
+I've been a student, teacher, and teacher trainer of Pilates for many years.
+I can say it's a system of exercise I've never become bored with.
+I'm not surprised when clients or student teachers realise how great it is.

-Whether you're new to Pilates and exercise in general or are a regular exerciser the benefits of Pilates are clear for everyone whatever their needs.
-It's generally accepted there are 6 Pilates Principles although some schools mention 8 or 7 - this is because Joseph Pilates, the creator of the technique didn't set down these principles but teachers who continued with his system thought a set of defining formula would be helpful for people trying to understand the technique.
+Whether you're new to Pilates and exercise in general or are a regular exerciser the benefits of Pilates are clear for everyone.
+There are 6 Pilates Principles although some schools mention 8 or 7 - Joseph Pilates, the creator of the technique didn't set down these principles but teachers who continued with his system thought a set of defining formulas would be helpful.

 Concentration: A fundamental principle - Pilates is a mind and body programme.
-When you work with concentrated effort, focus and body awareness are heightened.
+When you work with concentrated effort, the effects are noticeable.

-Centering: Pilates is practiced from the deep abdominals - those abdominals that stabilise the body, once they're active the more superficial muscles can move the body safely under load.
+Centering: Pilates uses the deep abdominals - and those abdominals stabilise the body, once they're active the more superficial muscles can move the body safely.

 Control: When Joseph Pilates developed his technique he called it Contrology.
 The aim of the technique is to work in such a way as to reduce the risk of injury from uncontrolled, sloppy movements.
-This doesn't mean the exercises are performed super slow, just from the inside out with consistency and quality.
+The exercises are not performed super slow, but from the inside out consistently and with quality.

-Breathing: A full breath is recommended during all Pilates exercises not only to keep you alert but also to help with the coordination, timing and rhythm of the movement.
+Breathing: A full breath is recommended during all Pilates exercises to keep you alert but also to help with coordination, timing, and rhythm.

-Flowing Movement: The aim of a well organised Pilates class is to create a smooth, fluid transition between movements that creates a great sense of wellbeing as well as a stress free workout.
+Flowing Movement: The aim of a well-organised Pilates class is to create a smooth, fluid transition between movements creating a sense of well-being and a stress-free workout.

 Taking into account the Principles it's easy to see what Pilates can do for you - how regular Pilates classes can help to ease stress, strengthen, tone, mobilise and improve flexibility.
 All these qualities will improve your sports and reduce any potential for over-use injuries.
 Consider how many times you serve during a game of tennis or swing the golf club around 18 holes.

-Don't be mis-lead by those acrobatic photos you've seen in magazines or on youtube, Pilates is for everyone whatever their fitness level.
-All of the repertoire can be modified to help those with particular issues or delivered in a very athletic way for those who want to improve their fitness level.
+Don't be mis-lead by those acrobatic photos you've seen in magazines or on Youtube.
+Pilates is for everyone whatever their fitness level.
+Exercises can be changed to help with any issues.
+They can also be very athletic for those who want to improve their fitness level.

 So next time you pass that Pilates studio or class, pop your head in - get some more information.

-We've looked at the fundamental considerations of regular Pilates session and The Benefits of Pilates For You and I hope you can start to think about trying it out - if you're not already a client.
+We've looked at the benefits of regular Pilates sessions.
+I hope you can start to think about trying it out - if you're not already a client.
 Remember What Pilates Can Do For You